180D-FW-2023/Team7/README.md

 # SmartShelves

 A shelf with an openCV based monitoring system to track respective quantities of products in containers.
 Incorporates environmental monitoring for products sensitive to light, temperature, or humidity.
-The shelf information is aggregated in a web interface for ease of use and is also displayed on a screen directly on the shelf.
+The information from a single shelf or multiple shelves are aggregated in a web interface for ease of use and is also displayed on a screen directly on the shelf.

 # Repository Organization